bigdog156/bigdog156/README.md

 - 👋 Hi, I’m @bigdog156
 - 👀 I’m interested in mobile app and backend with Golang because Go is realy fast.
-- 🌱 I’m currently learning mobile app with flutter and swift ui in IOS.
+- 🌱 I’m currently learning mobile app with Flutter and Swift UI in IOS.
 I 've been a mobile app developer for over two years
 - 📫 How to reach me
     Email: 16521516@gm.uit.edu.vn